Automate Larastan with GitHub Actions!

 run:

-Write the command to be executed in the terminal etc.
+Enter the command to be executed in the terminal

-You can specify the installation destination using working-directory, and it is installed in the src directory under the project root.
+The installation destination can be specified using working-directory, and it will be installed in the src directory under the project root

-specifies the larastan execution configuration to refer to phpstan.neon under the current directory.
+vendor/bin/phpstan analyze , the larastan execution command is the usual, but -c ./phpstan.neon specifies that the configuration to run larastan should refer to phpstan.neon in the current directory.

-You can set the level etc. with phpstan.neon, and the contents of phpstan.neon used this time are as follows.
+You can set levels and other settings using phpstan.neon, and the contents of phpstan.neon used this time are as follows

 includes: - ./vendor/nunomaduro/larastan/extension.neon parameters: paths: - src level: 1